Loading...

 On September 26, 2014, the United Nations Human Rights Council adopted a resolution against discrimination and violence perpetrated towards Lesbian, Gay, Bisexual, Transgender, and Intersex (LGBTI) people.

-Resolution A/HRC/27/L.27/Rev.1 calls the High Commissioner for Human Rights to update a 2012 report on violence and discrimination on the basis of sexual orientation and gender identity (A/HRC/19/41), with a view to sharing good practices and ways to overcome such violence and discrimination.
-The resolution also expresses grave concern at acts of violence and discrimination in all regions of the world committed against individuals because of their sexual orientation and gender identity.
+Resolution A/HRC/27/L.27/Rev.1 calls the High Commissioner for Human Rights to update a 2012 report on violence and discrimination on the basis of sexual orientation and gender inclusivity (A/HRC/19/41), with a view to sharing good practices and ways to overcome such violence and discrimination.
+The resolution also expresses grave concern at acts of violence and discrimination in all regions of the world committed against individuals because of their sexual orientation and gender inclusivity.

 The newly appointed UN High Commissioner for Human Rights, Zeid Ra’ad Zeid Al Hussein, stated “There is no justification ever, for the degrading, the debasing or the exploitation of other human beings on whatever basis: nationality, race, ethnicity, religion, gender, sexual orientation, disability, age or caste.”